Multi-wavelength observations of substructures in solar flare ribbons: Towards understanding the linear and non-linear difference

-At the conclusion of the analysis conducted in all the previous sections of this chapter, we found no physical basis for distinguishing between the linear and non-linear riblets.
-Our examination of the temporal distribution, spatial distribution (in terms of length, lifetime, and speed), and energy levels (using data from RHESSI and AIA), as well as the intensity evolution of these riblets, did not reveal an effective method for quantitative differentiation.
-Consequently, the primary distinction between them remains their evolution profiles (Figures \ref{fig:linear}(b) and \ref{fig:nonlinear}(b)).
-This observation has prompted us to further investigate the riblets' morphology, particularly their shapes and curvature relative to the line of sight.
+At the conclusion of the analysis in Section~\ref{sec:stats}, we find no observationally robust basis for distinguishing linear from non-linear riblets.
+The spatio-temporal distributions of length, lifetime, and speed for the two classes substantially overlap.
+Likewise, occurrence as a function of AIA~1700~\AA{}, AIA~304~\AA{}, and RHESSI~25--50~keV intensity percentiles shows no enhancement of one class over the other.
+Thus, using these observables, we do not obtain a statistically reliable discriminator between linear and non-linear riblets.
+In order to shed more light on the reason for the classifications we further investigate the riblets' morphology, particularly the potential effects on the kinematics due to the geometrical shapes and curvature of the riblet projections relative to the line of sight.

-We have observed three distinct types of speed profiles: (i) linear (constant speed), (ii) non-linear with “negative” acceleration, and (iii) non-linear with “positive” acceleration.
-The three exemplar profiles are depicted in Figure~\ref{fig:curvatures}; these curves illustrate the categories without reference to any individual riblet.

-In our analysis the displacement $\Delta x$ of each riblet is negative (the riblet length decreases over time), so the usual interpretation of the acceleration sign is inverted.
-Specifically: \begin{itemize} \item A \emph{positive} fitted acceleration ($a>0$) corresponds to a \emph{decrease} in the magnitude of the shortening speed over time.
-In the $x$–$t$ plot this appears as a steep initial slope that gradually flattens (i.e.\ the riblet shortens most rapidly at first, then slows). \item A \emph{negative} fitted acceleration ($a<0$) corresponds to an \emph{increase} in the magnitude of the shortening speed over time.
-In the $x$–$t$ plot this appears as a gentle initial slope that becomes progressively steeper (i.e.\ the riblet shortens slowly at first, then accelerates). \end{itemize}

-Given that we have not identified any physical differences between the linear and non-linear profiles, we aim to explain these different evolutionary profiles through projection effects and curvature, assuming that all riblets evolve linearly with constant speed.
-We propose three different structural interpretations for these profiles, as shown in Figure \ref{fig:curvatures}.
+As illustrated in Figure~\ref{fig:curvatures} (a), riblets exhibit three distinct types of apparent speed evolution: (1) constant speed (linear), (2) deceleration (non-linear with positive acceleration), and (3) acceleration (non-linear with negative acceleration).
+These profiles summarize the range of kinematic behaviours identified in our sample before considering projection effects.
+Because riblet length decreases with time ($\Delta x<0$), the sign of the fitted acceleration refers to changes in the magnitude of the shortening speed: $a>0$ means speed decreases (profile flattens in $X$–$T$ plots), whereas $a<0$ means speed increases (profile steepens).